As the financial center of the Middle East, opening a bank account in the United Arab Emirates is incredibly easy. This helpful guide explains all.

 - Managing your bank account in the UAE

 - Changing banks or closing a bank account in the UAE

 Banking in the UAE

-Four types of banks operate in the UAE, all either locally established or foreign:
+There are four types of banks that operate in the UAE, as follows:

 - Commercial banks